 The provisions of this measure would affect both costs and revenues for state and local governments.
-The magnitude of the these effects would depend upon (1) the extent to which the U.S. DOJ exercises its discretion to enforce federal prohibitions on marijuana activities otherwise permitted by this measure and (2) how the commission chooses to regulate the commercial production and sale of marijuana.
+The magnitude of the these effects would depend upon (1) the extent to which the U.S. DOJ exercises its discretion to enforce federal prohibitions on marijuana activities otherwise permitted by this measure and (2) how, and to what extent, state and local governments choose to regulate and tax the commercial production and sale of marijuana.
 Thus, the potential revenue and expenditure impacts of this measure described below are subject to considerable uncertainty.

 Reduction in Various Criminal Justice Costs.
 The measure would result in reduced costs to the state and local governments by reducing the number of marijuana offenders incarcerated in state prisons and county jails, as well as the number placed under community supervision (such as county probation).
 In addition, the measure would result in a reduction in state and local costs for the enforcement of marijuana-related offenses and the handling of related criminal cases in the state court system.
-In total, these reduced costs could be in the low hundreds of millions of dollars annually.
+In total, these reduced costs could potentially exceed \$100 million annually.

 Other Fiscal Effects on State and Local Programs.
 The measure could also have fiscal effects on various other state and local programs.
 For example, the measure could result in an increase in the consumption of marijuana, potentially resulting in an unknown increase in the number of individuals seeking publicly funded substance abuse treatment and other medical services.
 This measure could also potentially reduce both the costs and offsetting revenues of the state's Medical Marijuana Program, a patient registry that identifies those individuals eligible under state law to legally purchase and consume marijuana for medical purposes.
-In addition, the measure could result in costs for the state to regulate the commercial production and sale of marijuana.
+In addition, the measure would result in costs for the state to regulate the commercial production and sale of marijuana.
 Depending on how, and to what extent, CCC chooses to implement such regulations, these costs could potentially be up to the low tens of millions of dollars annually.
-However, these costs could be largely or entirely offset by registration fees required by the measure to be levied on marijuana-related businesses, as well as revenues from sales tax imposed on marijuana sales.
+However, these costs could be largely or entirely offset by registration fees required by the measure to be levied on marijuana-related businesses, as well as revenues from any excise tax imposed on marijuana sales.

 In addition, the measure could result in costs to state trial courts from hearing appeals from marijuana businesses aggrieved by the commission's decisions.
 The magnitude of these costs are unknown as they would depend on the number of appeals filed in response to commission decisions.
 The measure could also result in costs to local law enforcement agencies related to providing the commission with materials related to marijuana investigations or prosecutions, depending on the amount and type of information the commission requests from local law enforcement.
 Moreover, the measure would result in costs to counties to create and administer marijuana diversion programs.
-However, these costs would largely be offset by fees charged to program participants.
+However, these costs would be largely offset by fees charged to program participants.

 Effects on State and Local Revenues.
-State and local governments could receive additional sales tax revenues from recreational marijuana sales permitted under this measure.
-However, since the measure prohibits taxation on medical and dietary marijuana products, these revenues would be partially offset by the loss of sales tax currently collected on medical and dietary marijuana sales.
-As noted earlier, a portion of the revenues derived from sales taxes would be deposited in the Public Benefit Fund to support various program areas.
+State and local governments could receive additional revenues, such as sales taxes from marijuana sales permitted under this measure.
+In addition, state and local governments could also receive revenue from excise taxes, if such taxes were enacted by the Legislature.
+As noted earlier, a portion of the revenues derived from any excise tax imposed by the Legislature would be deposited in the Public Benefit Fund to benefit various programs including education, health care, and public safety.
+However, since the measure prohibits sales and use taxes on medical and dietary marijuana products, these revenues would be partially offset by the loss of sales tax currently collected on medical and dietary marijuana sales.